How to open an FBS account?

-How to open a trade in MetaTrader?
+How to open and close a trade in MetaTrader?

 Now you are ready to start trading.
 Launch your MT4 trading terminal (the procedure for MT5 is very similar).
 Use the login and password provided to you by FBS during the registration.
-If you forgot this info, you can check the registration email sent to you by the company or set a new password in your personal area.
+If you forgot this info, you could check the registration email sent to you by the company or set a new password in your personal area.